ZealanL/RLGym-PPO-Guide/README.md

 `ppo_epochs`: This is how many times the learning phase is repeated on the same batch of data.
 I recommend 2 or 3.

 Play around with this and see what learns the fastest.
 Increasing this will lower your SPS because the learning step is repeating multiple times, but you will get better learning up until a certain point.
-When testing, compare increase in rewards from a common starting point, not SPS.
+When testing, compare the increase in rewards from a common starting point, not SPS.

 `ppo_batch_size`: Just set this to `ts_per_iteration`.
-This is the amount of data that the learing algorithm trains on each iteration.
+This is the amount of data that the learning algorithm trains on each iteration.

 `ppo_minibatch_size`: This should be a small portion of `ppo_batch_size`, I recommend `25_000` or `50_000`.
-Data will be split into chunks of these size to conserve VRAM (your gpu's memory).
+Data will be split into chunks of these size to conserve VRAM (your GPU's memory).
 This does not affect anything other than how fast the learning phase runs.
 Mess around and see what gives you the highest SPS.

 If you aren't using a GPU, this isn't as important.
 I have no clue what the optimal value is for CPU learning.
 I'd guess something very big (RAM is usually bigger than VRAM), or something quite small (CPU cache size).